 Years 7 – 9 (Ages 11 – 14)

-The Royal School curriculum comprises Art, Combined Sciences, Design and Technology, Drama, English, Geography, History, ICT, Mathematics, Modern Languages, Music, PE, PSHE (Personal, Social and Health Education including Citizenship) and Religion, Philosophy and Ethics.
+The Royal School curriculum comprises Art, Combined Sciences, Computing, Design and Technology, Drama, English, Geography, History, Mathematics, Modern Languages, Music, PE, PSHE/RSE (Personal, Social and Health Education/Relationships and Sex Education) and Religion, Philosophy and Ethics.
 Classes are small and a range of teaching strategies is employed to ensure that all pupils are in a position to access the curriculum.
 Techniques include whole class teaching, one-to-one instruction, group discussion and role play, project work, field trips, multimedia and internet research.
 Assessment is via written tests, presentations, practical study and ongoing review.

 Years 10 – 11 (Ages 14 – 16)